Category Archives: Resilience

 Eric Luis Uhlmann

-Negative evaluation of women who express anger was consistent across role statuses, from female CEOs to female trainees.
+Negative evaluation of women who express anger was consistent across job role, from female CEOs to female trainees.

 In contrast, men who expressed anger in a professional context were conferred higher status than men who expressed sadness.